IuliaCapralova/Nitrate-Spatial-Modeling-NL/README.md

 # Spatial Prediction of Nitrate Leaching in North Utrecht

-This project aims to analyze **nitrate leaching** in the Netherlands using **machine learning techniques**.
+This project analyze **nitrate leaching** in the Netherlands using **machine learning techniques**.
 At this stage, the focus is on **exploratory data analysis (EDA)**, bringing together various spatial and chemical datasets to understand the patterns and features relevant for predictive modeling.

 ---